-The first people reached the area now known as Virginia approximately 18,000 years ago. as the most recent Ice Age drew to a close.
+The history of the City of Richmond has been told and retold in many ways and in many different forms.
+This timeline is intended to focus on the city's cultural resources, their evolution over time, and current state.
+The first people reached the area now known as Virginia approximately 18,000 years ago, as the most recent Ice Age drew to a close.
 These early groups were hunter-gatherers who moved from place to place depending on season, availability of game, and presence of useful flora.
 Over time, people began to establish a more sedentary way of life with settlements, typically located along riverbanks on high ground, that became permanent places of occupation.
 Through the development of horticulture and agriculture, in addition to hunting, fishing, and foraging, indigenous peoples diversified their diets and built geographic knowledge transferable to succeeding generations through teaching and oral history.
 In addition, remaining in a stable location allowed individuals to begin developing specialized skills, which contributed to the creation of more complex social systems, including identifiable cultural practices unique to each group.
-Sprawling trade networks linked communities across immense distances; trade goods associated with indigenous people in present-day Virginia have been identified as far away as the Gulf Coast and the Great Lakes.
-Languages also became part of indigenous culture, with three broadly defined language "families," Algonquian, Iroquoian, and Siouan, found among Native peoples in Virginia.
+Sprawling trade networks linked communities across immense distances; trade goods associated with indigenous people in presentday Virginia have been identified as far away as the Gulf Coast and the Great Lakes.
+Languages also became part of indigenous culture, with three broadly defined language "families," Algonquian, Iroquoian, and Siouan, found among Native peoples in Virginia.1